What is the difference between a British Lab vs English Lab?

 So, if “British Lab” and “English Lab” both refer to the same thing, what about an “American Lab,” a “bench lab,” a “show Lab,” and a “field Lab”?

 And how do these compare to the British or English Lab?
 If you are confused, do not worry, you are not the only one!

 Today we are going to clear things up for you.

 The Different Types of Labradors

 When people refer to the British or English Labrador, they are talking about a Labrador Retriever that stands between 21.5 and 22.5 inches tall.
-A female British Labrador weighs in at 55lbs, and the male can weigh in between 70 and 74lbs.
+A female British Labrador weighs 55lbs, and the male can weigh between 70 and 74lbs.

 The British or English Lab looks stockier than the American Lab.
 This Lab has a blockier head shape, a deeper and broader chest, shorter legs, and a shorter muzzle.

 The American Lab

 When people refer to the American Labrador, they are talking about a Labrador Retriever that stands between 22.5 and 24.5 inches tall.